upb-uc4/api/hyperledger_matriculation_api.md

       }
       ```

        - Description: This error is returned, if the given parameters could not be parsed.
-If the string could not be parsed as json, the list of invalidParams is empty.
 If some attributes within the json are not well formatted, they are listed in invalidParams.

-    - ```json
-      {
-        "type": "hl: unprocessable entity",
-        "title": "The given parameters do not conform to the specified format."
-      }
-      ```

-       - Description: This error is returned, if the given matriculation data could not be parsed as json.

   - ```json
       {